jainachin/AutoCPS2020/index.md

 - John Stankovic, University of Virginia
 - Rajesh Gupta, University of California -- San Diego (UCSD)
-- Sanjit Seshia, University of California -- Berkeley (UCSB)
+- Sanjit Seshia, University of California -- Berkeley (UCB)

 ## Contact Information

-The workshop organizers can be reached at chairs2020@autocps.org.
+The workshop organizers can be reached at <chairs2020@autocps.org>.